 Samsung Galaxy Z Flip 7 vs. Motorola Razr Ultra 2025: Which one will be the first to fold?

-Motorola has raised the bar for what a premium flip phone should look like with the new Razr Ultra 2025.
-The $1,299 price tag officially makes it the most expensive Motorola flip phone yet, and has its eyes set squarely on the upcoming Samsung Galaxy Z Flip 7.
+Motorola raised the bar for what a premium flip phone should look like with the Razr Ultra 2025.
+The $1,299 price tag officially makes it the most expensive Motorola flip phone yet, and is ready to take on the brand-new Samsung Galaxy Z Flip 7.
+While the Galaxy Z Flip 7 is still a pricey pick, its $1,099 retail price is lower than that of the Razr Ultra.

-Samsung Galaxy Z Flip 7 vs. Motorola Razr Ultra 2025: Spec differences
+Samsung Galaxy Z Flip 7 vs. Motorola Razr Ultra 2025: Pricing and availability

 Why you can trust Android Central Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.